Melchior Ndadaye

-Melchior Ndadaye (28 March 1953 – 21 October 1993) was a Burundian intellectual and politician.
-He was the first democratically elected and first Hutu president of Burundi after winning the landmark 1993 election.
-Though he moved to attempt to smooth the country's bitter ethnic divide, his reforms antagonised soldiers in the Tutsi-dominated army, and he was assassinated amidst a failed military coup in October 1993, after only three months in office.
+Melchior Ndadaye (28 March 1953 – 21 October 1993) was a Burundian banker and politician who became the first democratically elected and first Hutu president of Burundi after winning the landmark 1993 election.
+Though he attempted to smooth the country's bitter ethnic divide, his reforms antagonised soldiers in the Tutsi-dominated army, and he was assassinated amidst a failed military coup in October 1993, after only three months in office.
 His assassination sparked an array of brutal tit-for-tat massacres between the Tutsi and Hutu ethnic groups, and ultimately led to the decade-long Burundi Civil War.

 Early life

 Melchior Ndadaye was born on 28 March 1953 in the commune of Nyabihanga, Ruanda-Urundi.
 The son of Pie Ndadaye and Thérèse Bandushubwenge, he was the first of ten children in a Hutu family.
 He attended primary school in Mbogora and in 1966 enrolled at the normal school in Gitega.
 Following the 1972 Ikiza, in which the government of Burundi targeted and massacred educated Hutus, he fled to Rwanda, fearing what would happen if he returned to school in Gitega.
 He enrolled at the Groupe Scolaire Officiel in Butare to complete his secondary studies, graduating in 1975.
 He then enrolled at the National University of Rwanda to take up pedagogical studies, earning a license degree in 1980.
-Ndadaye lectured at the Lycée pédagogique in Save, southern Rwanda, from 1980 to 1983.
+Ndadaye taught at the Lycée pédagogique in Save, southern Rwanda, from 1980 to 1983.